adampawelczyk/ctf-writeups/thm/pickle-rick/README.md

 ## Goal

-Locate all **three hidden ingredients** across the system to help Rick craft his potion.
+Locate all three hidden ingredients across the system to help Rick craft his potion.

 ## TL;DR

 - Scanned give IP address using `nmap` to reveal open ports 80 and 22.
-- Found hardcoded credentials (`R1ckRul3s` / `Wubbalubbadubdub`) in HTML and robots.txt.
+- Found hardcoded credentials in HTML and robots.txt.
 - Gained access to a web command execution panel.
 - Retrieved 2 ingredients from accessible directories.
 - Found the third in `/root` by exploiting full `sudo` privileges for `ww-data` user.